joshhornby/joshhornby.github.io/_drafts/2025-01-01-optimising-teams-theory-of-constraints.md

 But fast feedback doesn't just come from tooling, and it relies on the team's ability to act on it.
 That's where culture comes in.

 ## Cultural scaffolding
-Process tweaks are pointless unless the culture backs them up.
+Process tweaks are pointless unless your culture backs them up.
 You can introduce all the right tools: WIP limits, standups, metrics, automation, but if the underlying team culture doesn't support how and why they're used, then it won't stick.
 Worse, they'll become theatre: rules followed on paper but ignored in spirit.

 It takes deliberate cultural foundations to make these practices meaningful, things that shape how the team behaves when no one's watching: